VirtoCommerce/vc-platform/docs/products/products-virto3-versions.md

-The following modules are included into Virto Commerce enterprise package
+The following modules are included into Virto Commerce package:

 * vc-platform
 * vc-module-assets